1 9 5 9 – 1 9 6 5 (USA)

 In exchange for his soul, he wins immortality.
 Filled with self-assurance, he kills a man expecting to be sentenced to death (which is, of course, impossible for him) in the electric chair.
 Instead of a death sentence, he receives life imprisonment – much worse for someone who is immortal.

-The bandages were removed and there she was – beautiful (to us) and hideous to everyone else!
-Only then do we see the faces of the doctors and nurses which are grotesque.
+The bandages are removed, and there she is – beautiful (to us) and hideous to everyone else!
+Only then do we see the faces of the doctors and nurses, who are pig-like and grotesque.